maiHydrogen/MentionIt_v1/README.md

 # Mention It
--A real-time messaging application for Ethos 24.
+- A real-time messaging application for Ethos 24.
--A new Flutter project.
+- A new Flutter project.
--A new Firebase project.
+- A new Firebase project.

 ## ✨ Features: